 Among other topics, we discussed ways volunteers could make their time in Uganda respectful, responsible, and fun.
-Here are Kristen’s top 5 things to do while volunteering in Uganda.

 I think the most important piece of advice I would give future volunteers is to ask questions about anything you can think of.
 It doesn’t matter how stupid you think your question is, you don’t want to return home still wondering what the answer is.